 All engines shown below were pump gas street rod engines, sbc and bbc.

-In the dyno report below, you are seeing our first test of what we assume is a normal functioning damper, then replaced with an ATI Super damper.
+In the dyno report below, you are seeing our first test of what we assume is a normal functioning damper, then replaced it with an ATI Super damper.
 The dyno reports listed further down are what led us to this test.
-The reports below this are outright damper failures, but little did we know, the Pro-Race dampers functioning at their best were causing a dip in power and torque in the exact rpm range as the failed ones were.
-This is not to say the Pro-Race dampers are all going to have an outright failure as the ones shown below, but we no longer will be using them on many of our engines.
+The reports below demonstrate why it is worth spending a bit more money on the damper for your high performance engine.
+Lower cost dampers are not designed to operate in these high RPM applications and will have trouble dampening the harmonics throughout the RPM range.
 These harmonics in this rpm range are very damaging to the crank, bearings, timing chain, and valve train.
 If a damper goes into an all out failure as shown in the dyno graphs further down, then rest assured, the result will be serious damage in your engine sooner rather than later.

 The dyno graph below shows us something very interesting.
 What you are seeing is a damper that is failing after the first run.
 This shows us one very important fact.
 Just because a damper passed the first or all of the dyno runs does not mean it's going to stay that way for very long.

 As shown in the graph above, the failure may show up as a minor failure but the graph below shows that once there is any hint of failure, it will usually progress somewhat quickly.
-Seems like the Pro-Race dampers have a problem in the 4800-5600 rpm range.
-Strange how they rebound in the graph shown on these reports, but do understand that the power loss shown will be the least of your problems if you continue running with a damper that is not doing its job throughout the complete rpm range.
+Strange how they rebound in the graph shown on these reports.
+Note that even with the lower cost damper, the engine recovers once it passes through the region where the most damaging harmonics occur.
+However, do understand that the power loss shown will be the least of your problems if you continue running with a damper that is not doing its job throughout the complete rpm range.

 Engine component failure will be the result.
-It could be that we're asking too much of the low cost Pro-Race brand of dampers.
-They seem to be fine on the lower hp engines that have shorter stroke cranks, and max out in the lower rpm ranges.
-All of the dyno sheets in this ad had the SFI Pro-Sport dampers on them.
+It could be that we're asking too much of the low cost line of dampers.
+Lower cost dampers are more suitable for lower hp engines that have shorter stroke cranks, and max out in the lower rpm ranges.
+All of the dyno sheets in this ad had the mid-range performance dampers on them.
 All of these are from engines ranging from our 427, 434 and our bbc 572 engines.
 Those engines going forward will all be equipped with the ATI Super Damper.
 We have not seen such failures in the past, but that does not mean the engines were operating at their best.

 The reports below are showing outright failure of the damper.
 The massive drop in power was most likely caused from spark scatter in the distributor, due to excessive harmonics transferred up the line from the crankshaft.
 Some of the power loss would have also come from the actual harmonics not being dampened properly, and some could have came from harmonics passed into the cam/valve train.